notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 ```

 ### duration

 How long the transition will take.
-Can be set to seconds (s) or millseconds (ms).
+Can be set to seconds (s) or milliseconds (ms).

 ```css
 div {